rust-lang/rust/text/0000-document_all_features.md

 Feature documentation does not need to be written by the feature author.
 In fact, this is one of the areas where the community may be most able to support the language/compiler developers even if not themselves programming language theorists or compiler hackers.
 This may free up the compiler developers' time.
 It will also help communicate the features in a way that is accessible to ordinary Rust users.

-New features do not need to be documented to be merged into `master`/nightly, and in many cases *should* not, since the features may change substantially before landing on stable, at which point the reference material would need to be rewritten.
+New features do not need to be documented to be merged into `master`/nightly

 Instead, the documentation process should immediately precede the move to stabilize.
 Once the *feature* has been deemed ready for stabilization, either the author or a community volunteer should write the *reference material* for the feature, to be incorporated into the Rust Reference.

 The reference material need not be especially long, but it should be long enough for ordinary users to learn how to use the language feature *without reading the RFCs*.

-When the discussing whether to stabilize a feature in a given release, the reference material will now be a part of that decision.
-Once the feature *and* reference material are complete, it will be merged normally, and the pull request will simply include the reference material as well as the new feature.
+Discussion of stabilizing a feature in a given release will now include the status of the reference material.

-##### The current state of the reference.
+##### The current state of the reference

 [refstate]: #the-current-state-of-the-reference

-Since the reference is fairly out of date, we should create a "strike team" to update it, organize it, and improve its presentation.
-(A single web page with *all* of this content is difficult to navigate at best.)
+Since the reference is fairly out of date, we should create a "strike team" to update it.
 This can proceed in parallel with the documentation of new features.

-Updating the reference may proceed stepwise:
+Updating the reference should proceed stepwise:

 1. Begin by adding an appendix in the reference with links to all accepted RFCs which have been implemented but are not yet referenced in the documentation.
 2. As the reference material is written for each of those RFC features, remove it from that appendix.

+The current presentation of the reference is also in need of improvement: a single web page with *all* of this content is difficult to navigate, or to update.
+Therefore, the strike team may also take this opportunity to reorganize the reference and update its presentation.

 #### _The Rust Programming Language_

 [trpl]: #the-rust-programming-language

-#### _Rust by Example_

-[rbe]: #rust-by-example
+Most new language features should be added to _The Rust Programming Language_.
+However, since the book is planned to go to print, the main text of the book is expected to be fixed between major revisions.
+As such, new features should be documented in an online appendix to the book, which may be titled e.g. "Newest Features."

+The published version of the book should note that changes and languages features made available after the book went to print will be documented in that online appendix.

 ### Standard library
-[std]: #standard-library
+[standard-library]: #standard-library

 In the case of the standard library, this could conceivably be managed by setting the `#[forbid(missing_docs)]` attribute on the library roots.
 In lieu of that, manual code review and general discipline should continue to serve.
 However, if automated tools *can* be employed here, they should.

-### Release Notes

-[release-notes]: #release-notes

 # How do we teach this?